 Source: TechTello

-Open-ended activities that provide opportunities for exploration, collaboration, reflection, inquiry, and creativity can help build complex reasoning skills in students.
-Critical thinking, analytical reasoning, and problem-solving skills are required to perform complex reasoning tasks.
+Open-ended activities that allow students to explore, collaborate, reflect, inquire, and be creative can help develop complex reasoning skills.
+Critical thinking, analytical reasoning, and problem-solving skills are necessary to perform complex reasoning tasks.

-Debate, Socratic questioning, Collaborative projects, and Inquiry-based learning are some examples of open-ended activities.
+Some of the open-ended activities include Debate, Socratic questioning, Collaborative projects, and Inquiry-based learning.

 Ways to develop complex reasoning in children

-1. Chess: Chess is an excellent game for developing complex reasoning skills in children.
-It involves strategic planning, analyzing multiple moves ahead, and making connections between different pieces on the board.
+1. Chess: One of the best games to develop complex reasoning in children is chess.
+Chess involves strategic planning and multiple moves ahead analysis in making connections between different pieces on the board.

-2. Sudoku: Sudoku is a logic puzzle requiring the player to use deductive reasoning to fill numbers in a grid.
-It helps children to develop critical thinking and problem-solving skills.
+2. Sudoku: Sudoku is a logic game where the player needs to make deductive reasoning to fill the numbers in the grid.
+This develops critical thinking and problem-solving skills in children.

-3. Board games: Many board games, such as Monopoly or Moonpreneur Board Game, require players to make strategic decisions based on the game board and their opponents’ moves.
-These games help develop decision-making skills and the ability to think ahead.
+3. Board games: Many board games, such as Monopoly or Moonpreneur Board Game, are played by taking strategic decisions from the game board and the moves of the opponent.
+These help develop decision-making skills and ability to think ahead.

 4. Coding: Learning to code involves breaking down complex problems into smaller parts and finding logical solutions.
 Children can develop complex reasoning skills by coding and solving coding problems.